Financial Update for May 2022

 Lending and Buybacks

-The overview shown below depicts the overall expenditures from the Lisk Foundation last month and is broken down into 3 main categories.
+The overview shown below depicts the overall expenditures of the Lisk Foundation for the last month and is broken down into 2 main categories: Lisk Foundation and Lightcurve.

 This includes all marketing-related expenditures such as public relations, influencers, merchandise, events, advertisements, Lisk Centers, and giveaways.